mokwathedeveloper/mokwathedeveloper-July2025Cohort-Hackathon1/README.md

     You can simply open the `index.html` file in your favorite web browser to view the website.

-## CSS Refinements
+## Code Quality Improvements

 I recently refactored the CSS to remove duplicate selectors, which will improve the maintainability of the code.
 Additionally, I addressed compatibility issues by removing experimental CSS animation properties (`animation-timeline`, `animation-range-start`, `animation-range-end`) from the `section` selector, ensuring broader browser support.
 Furthermore, I removed vendor prefixes and addressed deprecated CSS properties for improved cross-browser compatibility and adherence to modern standards.
+Finally, I resolved HTML validation errors by removing trailing slashes from void elements and correcting `mailto` href attributes.

 ## Future Improvements